Hearing loss in adults | Kore whakarongo i roto i te hunga pakeke

 Apps reviewed by Healthify

-You may find it useful to look at some Hearing test apps.
+You may find it useful to look at some hearing test apps

-If your hearing loss is not sudden, see an audiologist or hearing therapist to have your hearing assessed.
-There is no charge to see a hearing therapist and you may able to get funding assistance to see an audiologist.
+If your hearing loss is not sudden or if you, or other people, notice that your hearing is getting worse, see your healthcare provider.
+They will refer you to an audiologist who will carry out tests to measure your hearing and check for any middle ear problems.
+You may also wish to go directly to an audiologist or hearing therapist to have your hearing checked.
+There is no charge to see a hearing therapist and you may be able to get financial assistance to see an audiologist.
 You can use this link to find your nearest audiologist(external link) and this link to find your nearest hearing therapist.(external link)

 Temporary hearing loss